|

 .
 Its wall-to-ceiling fixed glass window overlooking the forest is a magnificent backdrop to the selection of body treatments available.
 Bertha, the massage therapist, is very probably the

 most talented that I've ever experienced.
 The setting, combined with the talented hostess, was a highlight of my stay.
+Another recent part of the renovations was an upgraded funicular ... sort of like

 an open elevator on rails ... which descends about 1,000 feet from the main lodge building to the river below.
 At the river, a large